balawi28/LiquidCrystalArabic/README.md

 | **حـ**              | Initial form      | Already defined in a previous step             | -        |

 3. **Stop at 8 characters**: The next letters (**ـصـ** and **ـا** and **ر**) cannot be displayed because the 8-character limit is reached.

-## Features

-- Supports rendering Arabic text on LCD displays (such as 16x2 or 20x4).
-- Allows writing Arabic `String` directly in the code (e.g., ```lcd.printArabic("نص عربي")```).
-- A custom-designed Arabic font that fits within the constraints of 8x5 pixels for each character.
-- Supports all common Arabic characters and ligatures (e.g., Lam-Alef).
-- Handles right-to-left text alignment and character shaping.
-- Easy-to-use API for integrating Arabic text into Arduino projects.
-- Lightweight and optimized for low-memory microcontrollers.
-- Available in two versions: **I2C** and **normal (parallel)** LCD displays.